-Our puppy cost range from $2500 - $3000 depending on the pairing.
+Our puppy cost is $3500.00 - $4000.00 for AKC Limited Registration.
 Our prices represent not only the quality of the sire and dam but the way our puppies are raised, cared for, guarantee and the lifetime support we provide.
+Your deposit of $250 goes toward the cost of the puppy.